**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options. This material is n

 Medicare covers mental health services through multiple parts:

-Coverage includes services from psychiatrists, psychologists, clinical social workers, and other qualified mental health professionals
+Coverage includes services from psychiatrists, psychologists, clinical social workers, nurse practitioners, and other qualified mental health professionals.

 **Inpatient Psychiatric Hospital Care**